phillymesh/phillymesh.net/content/post/2018-01-08-torrent-tracker-now-online.md

   - torrent
   - tracker
   - udp
+#cspell:ignore Engling opentracker
 ---
 I've gone ahead and set up a BitTorrent tracker that only faces the Hyperboria network.
-This tracker runs the opensource [OpenTracker][1] software written by Dirk Engling, compiled with IPv6 support.
+This tracker runs the open source [OpenTracker][1] software written by Dirk Engling, compiled with IPv6 support.
 It is available via either udp or tcp (udp preferred, as it is less resource intensive):

 ```
 udp://h.tracker.phillymesh.net:6969